abadid/cmsc424-spring2018/project5/README.md

 # Project 5: Index

-The goal of this project is to introduce you to one of the most common index type in databases -- B-tree.
+The goal of this project is to introduce you to one of the most common index type in databases -- the B-tree.
 We have provided you with a toy database that you will use to try out some of the queries mentioned below.
 Based on your understanding and experience, you will answer a few questions on ELMS, that count as the deliverable for this project.

-Note that apart from the queries that you are required to run in order to answer the questions, we also encourage you to explore the dataset using SELECT queries of your own.
-It will help you verfiy your understanding.
+Each question below asks you to run a shell script.
+This script may set up some indexes and execute a couple of `SELECT` statements.
+You should note the output of each script, as the questions are based on it.
+Apart from the queries that are provided by us, we encourage you to explore the dataset using `SELECT` statements of your own.
+It will help you verify your understanding. **Most importantly, pay careful attention to what indexes are present on the table when you work on a particular question -- the set of indexes changes from one question to another.**

 ## About the database
-For this project, we will use a table with XXX records, representing users of a web application.
+For this project, we will use a table with approximately 500K records, representing users of a web application.
 The table is created for you using the following SQL.

 ```sql
 CREATE TABLE users (